 These performance metrics are used to assess the potential transportation system improvements in each subcorridor.
-The intent is not to rank the improvements or measure them against each other, but rather to inform the CMCP and SCCP process regarding how the projects address the overall goals and objectives related to state, regional and local plans, and how they help move people and goods in congested corridors.
-It is also recognized that the county-level plans and Caltrans plans have carefully developed short range, ten year and long range improvement plans with sets of projects that have been reviewed by residents, system users and elected officials.
+The intent is not to rank the improvements or measure them against each other, but rather to inform the CMCP and SCCP process regarding how the projects address the overall goals and objectives related to state, regional, and local plans, and how they help move people and goods in congested corridors.
+It is also recognized that the county-level plans and Caltrans plans have carefully developed short range, 10-year, and long range improvement plans with sets of projects that have been reviewed by residents, system users, and elected officials.
 Those plans are used as a backbone for the sub-corridor recommendations, with additional analysis related specifically to the CMCP.
 A set of rules were applied by project type for each performance metric to determine if that project type has a greater or lesser benefit.
 For example, some types of transportation improvements may significantly improve safety but not necessarily reduce congestion, while others may reduce VMT but not significantly affect system reliability.
-Additionally, for each performance metric category, a set of rules were established to identify if the improvement would result in a Low, Medium, or High score for each metric based on known characteristics and attributes of each type of improvement.
-The list of performance measures, project types and how each project type scores for each metric is included in Appendix B.
+The list of projects, performance measures, and how each project type scores for each metric is included in Appendix A.

-Many of the projects are located entirely within one sub-corridor, while others, such as freeway projects, longer distance arterial improvement projects and longer distance active transportation projects are located in more than one sub-corridor.
+Many of the projects are located entirely within one sub-corridor, while others, such as freeway projects, longer distance arterial improvement projects, and longer distance active transportation projects are located in more than one sub-corridor.
 The number of recommended projects in each sub-corridor is shown in Table 6.1.